 This is what happened to Ontario resident, Raphaela Mandel when her puppy, Xuxa had a severe gastrointestinal issue and needed medical treatment.

-Xuxa’s food wasn’t properly digesting and as a result, she had a bad bile reflux in her intestinal system, leaving her with eroded teeth.
+Xuxa’s food wasn’t properly digesting and as a result, she had bile reflux in her intestinal system, leaving her with eroded teeth.
 Mandel said she reached out to a vet to see how much it would cost to get her dog’s teeth cleaned.

 “I thought there is no way.
 I understood some teeth needed to be extracted, but he said all of it,” Mandel said.
 “We said there is no way we can afford that and put our dog through that.”